caffeine-suite/caffeine-script/README.md

 ## CaffeineMC (Meta-Compiler)

 CoffeeScript is designed to take maximum advantage of CaffeineMC.
 This means the language is extensible on a per-file or per-project basis.

-* Learn more about [CaffeineMC](https://github.com/shanebdavis/caffeine-mc) on github
+CaffeineMC enables this startling concept:

+* Any language can change *arbitrarilly* without breaking any existing code.

+No language has ever had this, as far as I'm aware.
+This isn't limited to CaffeineScript.
+CafScript just takes advantage of CaffeineMC.
+Let's unlease the power of language evolution!
+Learn more: [CaffeineMC](https://github.com/shanebdavis/caffeine-mc).

 ## CaffeineScript and CoffeeScript